cfogelklou/os-concepts-for-dummies/README.md

 ```

+A peripheral like a UART (AKA serial port) will trigger an interrupt when a byte arrives at the UART hardware.
+Interrupts will _interrupt_ whatever code is currently running and jump to an interrupt service routine.
 An extremely simple Interrupt Service Routine might simply read the hardware register (which clears the ISR pending flag in the UART) and move it to another location.
+Reading the hardware will clear the "pending" flag and allow the CPU to return to executing the interrupted code.

 ```cpp